gritzko/swarm-ron-docs/README.md

 ## Comparisons

 Swarm bears strong resemblance to message bus / distributed log systems (Apache Kafka, Facebook Scribe), except it is partially ordered, so it can span to the client side and survive partitions (AP by [CAP][cap]).
-It also mandates a layer of replicated data types, although that part is optional.
-For example, it is also possible to run a failsafe RPC implementation on top of the Swarm op log.
+The core of Swarm is a replicated log service; it also builds a key-value database on top of that.
 Potentially, Swarm network architecture covers the range of use cases from a geo-distributed eventually consistent data store all the way to a [super-peer network][super].
 Swarm is neither a linear-log ACID database nor a symmetric peer-to-peer network.
-The core of Swarm is a replicated log service; it also builds a key-value database on top of that.

 ## The math